 CitationBrose, Patrick H.; Waldrop, Thomas A.; Mohr, Helen H. 2010.
 A comparison of northern and southern table mountain pine stands.
 In: Stanturf, John A., ed.
 2010.
 Proceedings of the 14th biennial southern silvicultural research conference.
 Gen. Tech.
 Rep. SRS–121.
 Asheville, NC: U.S. Department of Agriculture, Forest Service, Southern Research Station.
 69-73.

 - Modeling the effects of fire on the long-term dynamics and restoration of yellow pine and oak forests in the Southern Appalachian Mountains

 - Characteristics, histories, and future succession of northern Pinus pugens stands

-- Fire and the orgin of the Table Mountain pine - pitch pine communities in the southern Appalachian mountains, USA
+- Fire and the origin of Table Mountain pine - pitch pine communities in the southern Appalachian Mountains, USA

 XML: View XML